 Neil Wilkinson was a wonderful mentor during my placement!
 He has a brilliant mind and it was a privilege to learn from him!

-What advice would you impart on current research students or future alumni?
+What advice would you impart to current research students or future alumni?

 Get yourself out there.
 Learn about all the opportunities you have available to you and go for them!
 Work experience and life experience will help set you apart from your competition.
 Talk to your professors – they truly want to see you succeed and are always happy to help!